Can I Sue the President?

 Process for Suing a President

 The Federal Tort Claims Act sets the process and rules for suing the government.
-The statute of limitations on most government claims is typically two years, so you need to submit your claim within two years of the situation occurring.
+The statute of limitations on most government claims is typically two years.
+So, you need to submit your claim within two years of the situation.
 Once you submit your claim to the proper agency, the government has six months to act.

-If you are trying to file a personal claim against a president, you would need the help of a civil litigation attorney.
+If you are trying to file a personal claim against a president, you will need the help of a civil litigation attorney.

 History of Lawsuits Against a Sitting President

-There is a long history of lawsuits against presidents — some come to fruition while others are refused a hearing by the Supreme Court.
+There is a long history of lawsuits against presidents.
+Some come to fruition, while others are refused a Supreme Court hearing.

-These two cases have set much of the precedent for presidential lawsuits as they are today:
+Two cases have set much of today's precedent for presidential lawsuits:

-- Nixon v.
-Fitzgerald is a case from 1982 where A. Earnest Fitzgerald brought a lawsuit against several government officials, including President Richard Nixon.
+- In Nixon v.
+Fitzgerald (1982), A. Earnest Fitzgerald brought a lawsuit against several government officials, including President Richard Nixon.
 The Supreme Court decided that presidents are not immune to criminal charges while in office.

-- In 1997, the Supreme Court heard Clinton v.
-Jones, which determined a sitting president could not be sued in a civil suit for official actions until the conclusion of their term.
+- The Supreme Court heard Clinton v.
+Jones (1997), which determined that a sitting president could not be sued in a civil suit for official actions until the conclusion of their term.
 This gave President Bill Clinton temporary immunity (though the case was able to start pre-trial discovery).
-When he left office, Paula Jones was able to continue the sexual harassment lawsuit.
+When he left office, Paula Jones continued the sexual harassment lawsuit.

 Lawsuits can also be used to stop a president-elect.
-In President Obama's case, a 2009 lawsuit was filed in federal court claiming he was ineligible to be president.
+In President Obama's case, a 2009 lawsuit was filed in federal court claiming his ineligibility to be president.

 Notable recent examples include President Trump being sued under the emoluments clause of the constitution, defamation, sexual harassment, and anti-abortion policies.